 If you notice your skin getting red, irritated, or flaky, you can dilute these serums with other products (like The Ordinary Hyaluronic Acid 2% + B5) to reduce their strength until your skin builds a tolerance.
 As with all other AHAs, they should not be used on active acne, peeling, or compromised skin.

-If you are using a lactic acid or mandelic acid serum, avoid using them at the same time as other potent actives like retinol, other AHAs like glycolic acid, or pure vitamin C products.
 It’s best not to mix lactic acid and mandelic acid unless you are using a skincare product specially formulated with the correct percentage of both of these ingredients.

 *It’s very important to use sunscreen while using lactic acid and mandelic acid to protect your skin against sensitivity from harmful UV rays that cause photo-aging.